Pop-up Globe: Perth transfer (October – December 2019)

-Season Five (December 2019 – March 2021)
+Season Five (December 2019 – March 2020)

 In August 2019, amidst the New Zealand tour, the Winter Season and pre-production for the Perth transfer, Pop-up Globe announced that their fifth summer season would be their last time performing in Auckland, after which they would dismantle the Ellerslie playhouse and vacate their racecourse premises.
-Rather than continuing to develop new productions for Auckland audiences, Pop-up Globe would focus on the international market and re-purpose their now-extensive back catalogue of existing productions, having proved to themselves with the Perth transfer of A Midsummer Night’s Dream that it was possible to remount older productions with entirely new casts and still retain the essence of the original show.
-The financial strain of trying to retain a permanent staff, company and building in Auckland while also maintaining offshore operations had led Pop-up Globe’s management and board to conclude that it made best sense for the business to return to its original artistic purpose, which was to pop up Pop-up Globes in different cities and countries, and then pop them down again.
-Pop-up Globe’s ‘Summer of Love’ Farewell Season would consist of three productions.
+Rather than continuing to develop new productions for Auckland audiences, Pop-up Globe would focus on the international market and re-purpose their now-extensive back catalogue of existing productions, having proved to themselves with the Perth transfer of A Midsummer Night's Dream that it was possible to remount older productions with entirely new casts and still retain the essence of the original show.
+The financial strain of trying to retain a permanent staff, company and building in Auckland while also maintaining offshore operations had led Pop-up Globe's management and board to conclude that it made best sense for the business to return to its original artistic purpose, which was to pop up Pop-up Globes in different cities and countries, and then pop them down again.
+Pop-up Globe's 'Summer of Love' Farewell Season would consist of three productions.

-On 29 October 2019 the Northumberland’s Company began rehearsals, beginning preview performances on 7 December before opening Romeo and Juliet on Friday 13 December and Much Ado About Nothing on Saturday 14 December.
-Romeo and Juliet (directed by Miles Gregory) was a brand new production of the play, starring Darcy Kent and Jess Hong in the title roles, with an eclectic mix of Jacobean dress and track-suited ‘hoodies’ as attendants, with the Capulets’ masque a lavish fruit-themed party where the lovers first meet with Romeo dressed as a banana and Juliet as a giant strawberry.
-Much Ado About Nothing starred Renee Lyons and Rutene Spooner as Beatrice and Benedick and was a revival of Miriama McDowell’s 2017 Pasifika-themed production but with an entirely new cast except for Theo David reprising his performance as Claudio.
-The two productions played in repertory until finally closing on Sunday 1 March, 2020 after a combined total of 82 performances.
+On 29 October 2019 the Northumberland's Company began rehearsals, beginning preview performances on 7 December before opening Romeo and Juliet on Friday 13 December and Much Ado About Nothing on Saturday 14 December.
+Romeo and Juliet (directed by Miles Gregory) was a brand new production of the play, starring Darcy Kent and Jess Hong in the title roles, with an eclectic mix of Jacobean dress and track-suited 'hoodies' as attendants, with the Capulets' masque a lavish fruit-themed party where the lovers first meet with Romeo dressed as a banana and Juliet as a giant strawberry.
+Much Ado About Nothing starred Renee Lyons and Rutene Spooner as Beatrice and Benedick and was a revival of Miriama McDowell's 2017 Pasifika-themed production but with an entirely new cast except for Theo David reprising his performance as Claudio.
+The two productions played in repertory until finally closing on Sunday 1 March 2020 after a combined total of 82 performances to audiences of approximately 40,000.